 With respect to finances, some websites in support of the CFC contain the following text in response to the question of giving to CFC rather than directly to the organization:

 Charities incur costs processing individual contributions, whereas with the CFC, they receive one check each month that represents the combined gift of many donors.
 This process frees resources for better community service and reduces an organization’s fundraising costs to a minimum.

 This is true, but only if the cost of processing an individual contribution exceeds the cost of participating in the CFC.
 As much as 20% of every CFC contribution may not get to the designated organization.
 This is because of the overhead of the CFC itself as well as many of the “federations” through which charities are organized.
 From a purely financial point of view, if a Christian is committed to giving to an organization, they are generally better off giving directly.
 Even those who might use the CFC because of its “simplicity” could probably use a systematic giving plan provided by the organization they want to support (monthly electronic credit card charges, for example).

-Another negative aspect of the CFC is that the CFC itself is not a Christian organization; it is merely a fund-raising mechanism.
+Another negative aspect of the CFC is that the CFC itself is not a Christian organization; it is merely a fundraising mechanism.
 While the charities the CFC supports are screened for fiscal responsibility, they cover the gamut of moral values.
 The charities range from the traditional Focus on the Family to homosexual advocacy groups; religious advocacy groups participate as well as the “Freedom From Religion Foundation.”
+(Even Michael Weinstein’s MRFF has been trying to get in on the action, though it has presumably failed to meet some minimum requirements to be accepted.)
 A member’s contributions go to his designee and do not support those other organizations, though a portion of his donation will support the CFC that collects money for all those agencies.